LearnSphere/WorkflowComponents/ComponentCreator/infoWithFileNodeIndexAndMinMaxOccurs.md

   For FileInputHeader and MultiFileInputHeader, this value is a regular expression and can be used to filter the column headers.
 For example, in Row Remover, you want all columns to appear in the drop down and so this value is ".\*".
 However in AFM, you want only the columns that match the form "KC (anyTextHere)" and so you use the regular expression "\s\*KC\s\*\\((.*)\\)\s\*"  to filter out column headers that don't match that form.
 - ### List of values in enumeration separated by commas Z -- This option is only available if option Z is of type "Enumeration".
 This is where you'll list the values you want in the drop down.
 For example, in ComponentCreator's option for option type, you'd enter "String, Integer, FileInputHeader, MultiFileInputHeader, Enumeration, Double"
+- ### Which node to get column headers from (enter asterisk for all nodes) Z -- This option is only available if option Z is of type "FileInputHeader" or "MultiFileInputHeader".
+This is where you specify which **node** the headers in option Z should come from.
+For example, in the component Join, the first option would have this equal to "0" and the second would have this equal to "2".
+To get headers from all files, use the value "*".
+- ### Which files to get column headers from, given a node (enter asterisk for all files) Z -- This is very similar to the above point.
+This option is only available if option Z is of type "FileInputHeader" or "MultiFileInputHeader".
+This is where you specify which **file** the headers in option Z should come from.

+  Multiple files can be attached to each input node depending on how you configured your new component.
+Perhaps you only want the headers from the first attached file.
+In this case, you would set this option equal to "0".
+If you want headers from all of the files attached to an input node, set this to "*".

 # Next Steps
 You have just run the ComponentCreator and you have a zip file that you don't know what to do with.
 Try this: